St. Marianna University School of Medicine

 St. Marianna University School of Medicine (聖マリアンナ医科大学, Sei-marianna ika daigaku) is a private university in Miyamae-ku, Kawasaki, Kanagawa Prefecture, Japan.

 History

 Established in 1971, it is a medical school affiliated with the Roman Catholic Church.

 Curriculum

 In addition to medical studies, the school offers a degree in comparative religious studies.

-FIFA tie in
+FIFA medical center

 The school is also the first in Asia to be approved as a medical center for the FIFA world soccer association, and is the medical provider for the Japan national football team.

 Scandal

 It has been accused of discriminating against applicants for " their age or sex," although it denies the allegations.